How FICO Credit Scores Are Calculated

-Because we live in an automated, it's probably not that surprising that your ability to repay your mortgage comes down to a single number.
+Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage loan comes down to just one number.

-The three agencies use slightly different formulas to build a credit score.
-The original FICO was developed by Fair Isaac and Company.
+The three credit reporting agencies use slightly different formulas to build a credit score.
+Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following in calculating your score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors in building your credit score:

-- Your Credit History - How many years have you had credit?
+- Your Credit History - How long have you had credit?

-- Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many accounts do you carry?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-In order to improve your credit score, you've got to have the credit reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can get your FICO from all three agencies, along with your credit report.
-They also provide information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you have to know your score and be sure that the credit reports from each credit reporting agency are correct.
+Fair Isaac, the company that invented the original FICO score, sells credit scores on its website: myFICO.com.
+For a reasonable fee, you can quickly get your FICO score from all three agencies, along with your credit report.
+Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Curious about credit scores?
 Give us a call: (434) 975-5626.